nolan-h-hamilton/Consenrich/docs/source/examples.rst

   When targeting signals associated with *heterochromatin/repression* (e.g., H3K9me3 ChIP-seq/CUT&RUN, H3K27me3 ChIP-seq/CUT&RUN, MNase-seq), consider setting ``observationParams.useALV: true``

-  This may prove consequential for higher-resolution estimation and peak calling to prevent real signal being attributed to noise (assuming the detrending protocol alone is insufficient).
+  This prevents real signal being from being attributed to noise and may be consequential for higher-resolution analyses.

 We save the following YAML configuration as ``CnR_H3K27me3.yaml``.